spiritinlife/spiritinlife.github.io/_posts/2014-08-02-Implementing-hanging-rack-clothes-js-canvas.markdown

 Ok as always , why did i do this ??<br>
 Well i came across <a href="https://www.drippinginfat.com/"> a site which sells clothes</a> and as you see they have made a nice way to showcase their clothes.<br>
-But they use flash technology , and i thought they should have done it with html5 and js.<br>
+But they use flash technology , and i thought hey that can  be done  with html5 and js and be ten times faster.<br>
 So in between my exams reading breaks i started hacking this "HangingRack" (probably bad name) which should have the same result as the mentioned site but would not use flash.<br>